leftfield-geospatial/homonim/docs/case_studies/classification.rst

     **Class polygons**

-The aerial images were corrected with ``homonim`` using the *gain* model, a 1 x 1 pixel kernel, and a `MODIS NBAR <https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MCD43A4>`_ reference image.
+The aerial images were corrected with ``homonim`` using the *gain* model, a 1 pixel kernel, and a `MODIS NBAR <https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MCD43A4>`_ reference image.
+As with the `aerial mosaic case study <aerial_mosaic.rst>`_, the MODIS image was chosen because it satisfies the :ref:`reference recommendations <reference_image>`, and due to the lack of higher resolution satellite imagery for the source capture dates (22 Jan to 8 Feb 2010).
 Class densities (Gaussian kernel density estimates) are shown before and after correction, for the blue and NIR bands below.

 .. figure:: classification-spectral_kde.jpg
     :align: center